-3.4.11 Developer Contributions
+3.4.10 Developer Contributions

 There is moderate potential for contributions from developers to generate revenues.
 However this source is unlikely to keep with inflation unless deliberately adjusted.
 This source is regressive, but directly related to the beneficiaries of the project.
 There is also legal authority to impose fees on developers.
+The West County STMP currently imposes fees on new development and uses generated funds for transportation improvements.
+HCT alternatives could benefit from these funds.
+However local jurisdiction would have to require the contribution when processing development applications.
+As noted in Seciton 3.1.6, WCCTAC is beginning an STMP nexus study update and strategic plan.
+This nexus study is required by the Mitigation Fee Act in order to develop a strategic expenditure plan for disbursing the fee revenue.
+Projects in the HCT study could be eligible for funding from this program.
 WCCTAC is one level removed from local jurisdictions, which may result in diminished contributions.
 Developer contributions are not stable as they are subject to real estate market trends.

 Evaluation Factor Score Logic Revenue potential Developer contributions have the potential to fund a moderate portion of project capital and/or O&M costs.
 Keeps pace with inflation 0 Developer contributions are unlikely to keep pace with inflation unless adjusted for inflation.
 Equity Developer contributions are somewhat regressive, as they increase the cost of construction and ultimately result in more expensive real estate products.
 Nexus with beneficiaries Revenue generated from developer contributions for developments near the project right-of-way has a direct relation to the beneficiaries of the project, assuming that the transit service would make the development project more valuable.
-Stability / predictability Revenue generated from developer contributions are not generally stable or predictable.

-Evaluation Factor Score Logic Legal • There is legal authority to impose fees on developers.
+Stability / predictability 0 Revenue generated from developer contributions are not generally stable or predictable.
+Legal • There is legal authority to impose fees on developers.
 Administration • Administration costs of developer contributions are moderate.
-Political support • There is likely political support for developer contributions, with some opposition from the development community.
+Political support There is likely political support for developer contributions, with some opposition from the development community.

-3.4.12 Joint Development
+3.4.11 Joint Development